• 1.21 Lawrence Stenhouse Building

 Areas of Expertise

-Other specialisms are in LGBTQIA+ related areas in sport, exercise, health, and education contexts.
+I have specialisms in LGBTQIA+ related areas in sport, exercise, health, and education contexts with a focus on wellbeing and inclusion agendas.

-I also have a growing specialism in mindfulness as a way to support performance (exercise, sport, eductaion, leadership) as well as wellbeing in general.
+As a HCPC registered Sport and Exercise Psychologist I also have a specialism in the use of ACT and mindfulness as a way to support performance (exercise, sport, eductaion, leadership) as well as wellbeing in general.

 Postgraduate Research Opportunities

-I am interested in supervising students who have an interest in educational or sporting contexts who wish to take a critical look at mental health, identities, sexuality or gender.
+I am interested in supervising students who have an interest in educational or sporting contexts who wish to take a critical look at gender and sexuality diversity, mental health, wellbeing, identity work, mindfulness as a pedagogical tool, or the use of mindfulness to support wellbeing in sporting or educational contexts.

 Expertise related to UN Sustainable Development Goals